-Black bears have good eyesight and hearing and have an extraordinary sense of smell which is used to locate food and recognize potential danger.
-They are excellentclimbers and commonly use trees for resting and escape cover and to protect their young.
+Black Bears have good eyesight and hearing and have an extraordinary sense of smell which is used to locate food and recognize potential danger.
+They are excellent climbers and commonly use trees for resting, escape cover and to protect their young.

-Black bears mate between mid-June and mid-July.
-The dominant male will breed several females.
-After breeding, the fertilized egg develops into a minute ball of cells (blastocyst) which remains free-floating in the uterus for several months.
-If the female is well-nourished, the blastocyst implants in the uterine wall in late November and the small feeble cubs are born in the den in mid- to late January.
-Litter sizes range from 1 to 4 cubs, usually 2 or 3 in Massachusetts.
-Cubs exit the den in early to mid-April and remain with the mother for about 17 months, at which time she comes into estrus again and chases the yearling bears away.
-The young females typically take up residence near their mother's area but the young males disperse many miles.
-Females typically first give birth at 3 or 4 years, but this may occur later in northern boreal forests where food is scarce.
+Black Bears mate between mid-June and mid-July.
+A dominant male will breed with several females.
+After breeding, the fertilized egg develops into a ball of cells called a blastocyst which remains free-floating in the uterus for several months; a trait known as delayed implantation.
+If the female is well-nourished, the blastocyst implants in the uterine wall in late November; small feeble cubs are born in the den in mid- to late January.
+Litter sizes range from 1 to 4 cubs.
+Cubs exit the den in early- to mid-April and remain with the mother for about 17 months, at which time she comes into estrus again and chases the yearling bears away.
+Young females typically take up residence near their mother's home range but the young males disperse many miles.
+Females typically first give birth at 3 or 4 years of age.

 Massachusetts bears are typically active in daytime during spring and fall, but are more active during dawn and dusk hours in summer.
-Males may be nocturnal during the breeding season.
+Males may be nocturnal during the summer months.
 Typical spring habitats in Massachusetts include wetlands with lush emergent vegetation and hardwood areas with leftover nuts from the previous fall.
-In summer, wetlands and cutover areas with emerging berry crops are preferred.
+In summer, wetlands and cutover areas with berry crops are preferred.
 Corn fields and oak, beech, or hickory stands are favored in fall.
-Bears have good long-term memory and are capable of recalling the location of periodic food sources years after the first visit.
+Bears have excellent long-term memory and are capable of recalling the location of periodic food sources years after the first visit.

-Despite popular belief, black bears are not fierce.
-Their first response is usually to flee and in woodland areas the bears may disappear long before they are seen.
-Black bears sometimes can become habituated to human presence and conditioned to human food sources.
-These circumstances may then lead to damage or depredations which have unfortunate consequences if people then destroy the bear out of fear or to alleviate the damage.
-Black bears rarely harm people, although minor defensive attacks can occur when people tease or closely approach bears in parks or campgrounds.
-Female black bears defend their cubs by putting them up a tree.
-The sows may huff and blow and make short rushes at people who get near the cubs, but will almost never press home an attack.
-Deliberate predatory attacks are very rare and typically occur in remote areas.
+In the vast majority of cases, Black Bears are not fierce.
+If approached by a human, their first response is usually to flee.
+In fact, in a wooded area, bears often disappear long before they are seen.
+Black Bears rarely harm people, although defensive attacks can occur when people tease or closely approach bears in parks or campgrounds or if bears are startled at close range.
+Female Black Bears defend their cubs by sending them up a tree.
+Sows may huff and blow and make short rushes at people who get near the cubs.
+Deliberate predatory attacks are extremely rare, but have occurred in other states.

-Coexisting with Black Bears Find guidelines for the prevention and management of bear damage.
+Coexisting with Black Bears in Massachusetts Find guidelines for the prevention and management of bear damage.

-For additional information and advice on black bear management, problems, and damage control strategies in Massachusetts, contact your local MassWildlife District office.
+For additional information and advice on black bear management, problems, and damage control strategies in Massachusetts, contact your local .